 Orders to draw copper from LME warehouses declined 1.8 percent to 27,800 tons.
 Still, they climbed 29 percent this month after plunging 77 percent in May.

 Aluminum for three-month delivery on the LME rose 1.9 percent to $1,880 a ton.
-Alcoa Inc. (AA), the largest U.S. producer of the lightweight metal, will cut the workforce at its Point Henry smelter in Australia by 10 percent to lower costs, committing to keep it operating for at least two years.
+Alcoa Inc. (AA:US), the largest U.S. producer of the lightweight metal, will cut the workforce at its Point Henry smelter in Australia by 10 percent to lower costs, committing to keep it operating for at least two years.
 The smelter produced about 190,000 tons of aluminum a year.

 Zinc, lead, nickel and tin gained in London.